humnetlab/Planning-the-Electric-Vehicle-Transition-by-Integrating-Spatial-Information-and-Social-Networks/README.md

 - [SupplementaryInfo.ipynb](model/SupplementaryInfo.ipynb): Running results for supplementary information.
 - [VisDataFinal.py](analysis/VisDataFinal.py): Analysis and visualization of simulation results.

-To to run fitting and simualtion for one county, please refer to following demo.
+To run fitting and simulation for one county, please take a look at the following demo.

 ```
 import NetworkParameter as npm